khanramjan/Ecommerce-Cart-with-Login-Register/README.md

 - Responsive Design
 - Built with modern tools like React and Tailwind CSS

+  ## Technology Stack

+This project is built using the following technologies:

+- **React**: A JavaScript library for building user interfaces.
+- **Redux Toolkit**: A standardized way to write Redux logic, simplifying the process of managing state in React applications.
+- **Tailwind CSS**: A utility-first CSS framework for rapid UI development.

 ## How to Use the Project

 1. Fork the repository.